Academics

 Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST website.

 The University will award graduation credit for up to 70 semester (105 quarter) units of coursework transferred from community colleges.
-Courses in an excess of 70 semester units will receive subject credit and may be used to satisfy University subject requirements.
+Courses in excess of 70 semester units will receive subject credit and may be used to satisfy University subject requirements.

 For information about the Intersegmental General Education Transfer Curriculum (IGETC), please see the UCSC General Catalog.